-This method of gardening is not new and is said to have been practiced by the ancient Egyptians and Aztecs.
-It seems very popular in other parts of world, but not so much in the UK.
+This method of gardening is not new and is said to have been practised by the ancient Egyptians and Aztecs.
+It seems very popular in other parts of the world, but not so much in the UK.

 The principle is that the straw bale is both the container and the growing medium.
-Once saturated with water the straw gradually starts to decompose in the center.
-With the addition of some soil/compost the veg are planted in to the rotting straw.
+Once saturated with water the straw gradually starts to decompose in the centre.
+With the addition of some soil/compost, the veg is planted into the rotting straw.

 It would have been better if I’d started earlier in the season, so the straw had time to really start to rot.
 But I hope to accelerate the process with the addition of some Sulphate of ammonia fertiliser.

-I have the bales arranged a round the edge of one of the strip beds, the intention being to plant self blanching Celery in the center of the formation, hopefully giving it some extra protection from the wild Yorkshire elements.
+I have the bales arranged around the edge of one of the strip beds, the intention is to plant self-blanching Celery in the centre of the formation, hopefully giving it some extra protection from the wild Yorkshire elements.

 If nothing else, I’ll have lots of decomposing straw to add to the compost pile at the end of the season.